 Would you believe I was all ready for a coffee chat last week and then forgot to invite you?
 Yes, I was.
 And then...and then, I just plain forgot!
 I don't know what happened.

 Well never mind.
 I'm here now and please do come in for coffee.
 There is candy in the candy jar.
 Yes, really.
 I have this husband who is not a diabetic but has insisted on sticking to my eating plan these past few months.
 Here in the last two weeks he has mooned about looking for that elusive 'something' and finding the cupboards bare.
-A good sale, plus coupons, presented themselves to make candy really cheap just now, John seemed to find that 'something' was the sugar he was denying himself.
+A good sale, plus coupons, presented themselves to make candy really cheap just now.
+John seemed to find that elusive 'something' was the sugar he was denying himself.
 Me?
 I have a piece now and then, which is why I bought the small fun/snack sized items, but I can take or leave it.
 I find a single square of good dark chocolate is the ultimate for satisfying me.
 Help yourself and let's have a nice chat.

 We can sit on the back porch if you'd like.
 It's warmer again and humid but it's bearable when there's a breeze as there is now.
 If you peek between the clouds at present you'll see the skies have turned that beautiful autumn blue, the bluest of blues.
 I'm struggling with myself over this back porch.
 I am really.
 For one thing that orange table and green rocker are just a bit much for me.
 And it's not the green I'd planned on, but John says it's 'cute' and looks country and I'm going to trust his opinion over my own at the moment.
 I stepped out of my comfort zone I guess, and I'm regretting it.
 It's always good to stretch a bit isn't it?
-I've got other projects I want to work on and m list doesn't include re-doing the back porch.
+I've got other projects I want to work on and my list doesn't include re-doing the back porch.
 I can live with it...I can live with it.

 I feel nothing much at all was accomplished at home last week, yet when I checked last week's list I find I did all but paint the front porch.
 I was out running errands on the nicest of days, of course.
 And we're slated rain again.
 Never mind.
 That porch will eventually be painted!
 Nothing ever goes completely undone when I set my mind to getting it accomplished.